The choices for coffee, lunch and treats on this tour are endless, and we know some special local places, here's a few favorites:

 We visit Pilgrim Memorial State Park, with Plymouth Rock marking the spot where the Pilgrims landed in 1620.
-The Mayflower II, a full scale replica of the Pilgrim’s original ship, gives an interesting look at the hardships they must have faced during their voyage and the Plimouth Plantation sets the scene for what 17th century life would have been like for the families.*
+The Mayflower II (currently being renovated), a full scale replica of the Pilgrim’s original ship, gives an interesting look at the hardships they must have faced during their voyage and the Plimouth Plantation sets the scene for what 17th century life would have been like for the families.*

 There’s a beautiful harbor area to walk around and a great choice of lunch places with particularly good lobster rolls….There’s even time for some shopping at the Village Landing Marketplace or the artsy North St.

 We launched an alternative to touring just Plymouth last year, and it's proved a really popular option...

 It’s a 40 mile drive from Boston, and we felt there was a lot to see along the way.
 So we developed a South Shore to Plymouth route, which tours more atlantic coastline than any other tour.